mvesign/AZ-204/README.md

 Setting up Azure Event Hubs require the setup of an **Event Hub namespace**.
 Which is a virtual server that needs to be deployed in Azure.
 A FQDN will be provided after setting up an Event Hub namespace.
 And accepts connections with **MQ Telemetry Transport** (MQTT), **Advanced Message Queueing Protocol** (AMQP), **AMQP over WebSockets** and **HTTPS**.

-Following price tiers can be choosen from.
+Following price tiers can be chosen from.

 - **Basic**